Preventing cavities with a twice daily dental care routine

 - Replace your child’s toothbrush every three months with a soft toothbrush to ensure that the bristles are keeping the teeth as clean.

-An electric toothbrush will clean the teeth as well as three brushings with a manual toothbrush.
+An important tool to help care for your child’s teeth is an electric toothbrush.
+It will clean the teeth as well as three brushings with a manual toothbrush.
 Most electric toothbrushes come with built in timers that help your child to brush for the full two minutes that is recommended.
 The timers divide the mouth into four sections giving your child 30 seconds to brush a quarter of their mouth.
 The toothbrush will beep or pause to indicate it is time to move to the next area.

 Flossing should be done at least one time daily.
 Children still need to floss even if there are spaces between their teeth, missing teeth, or behind the very last tooth as brushing cannot reach these areas well enough.
 Using either flosspiks or string floss your child should wrap the floss in a “c” shape around each side of the tooth and go up and down three times.
 Using this technique will be the best way to remove and disrupt plaque and bacteria between the teeth to help prevent cavities.
 When cavities are present between the teeth both teeth are affected instead of just one.

 Cavities are a preventable disease.
-Brushing, flossing, and rinsing with a fluoride rinse at home is the first step to being cavity free.
+Brushing, flossing, and rinsing with a fluoride rinse at home is the first step to care for your child’s teeth at home and being cavity free.
 Brush for 2 minutes twice a day with a fluoridated toothpaste.
 Floss once a day and use a fluoride rinse at least once a day before bed.
 Remember to not eat or drink anything except for water after brushing, flossing, and rinsing each night.
 See your dentist every 6 months for a regular cleaning, exam, and fluoride application.
 With your help, your child can avoid cavities!